ClojureBridge/community-docs/docs/clojure/filter.md

 {% endhighlight %}

-Also, we can use the function we defined for filtering.
+We can also use the function we defined for filtering.
-The third example picks up palindromic numbers between 1000 and 4999.
+The third example selects palindromic numbers between 1000 and 4999.
 (see palindrome: [http://en.wikipedia.org/wiki/Palindromic_number](http://en.wikipedia.org/wiki/Palindromic_number))

 {% highlight clojure %}